 #8 There are a ton of free things to do in Paris!

 Paris can be expensive, particularly if you only stick to the touristy areas.
-However, if you look hard enough, there are a million and one free things to do in the city.
-Some of my favourites include visiting Père Lachaise Cemetery (final resting place of Heloise and Abelard) and wandering around Montmartre.
+However, if you look hard enough, there are a million and one free things to do in the city, especially while you’re living in Paris.
+Some of my favourites include visiting Père Lachaise Cemetery (final resting place of Heloise and Abelard) and wandering around the 18e arrondissement of Montmartre.

 #9 People say it how it is!